digitaldeacon/memberhive/README.md

 ...or any of the other subcommands (see package.json in root directory).

 # Developing
+## Debugging API Requests
+In dev mode the debug window is available under: http://localhost/memberhive2/api/web/debug/default/view.
+You can view all the latest requests there, as well as the runtime/logs folder.

 ## Developing with NgRX (Redux pattern)
 Checkout this tutorial for a good overview: https://gist.github.com/btroncone/a6e4347326749f938510.